 A Trip Through Time

 As the former home of Mobile Mayor, Martin Horst, the Ezell House was added to the National Register of Historic Places in 1971.
 The impressive Italianate mansion standing at 407 Conti Street features 18-foot ceilings with some of the most elaborate plasterwork in Mobile.
-An embellished arch in the stately double parlor still features original bas-relief busts of Robert E. Lee and Stonewall Jackson.
+An embellished arch in the stately double parlor still stands and adorns the grandeur of the the room.

 After the death of Mayor Horst, the Zoghby family moved into the Ezell House in 1923 and continued the tradition of hosting large celebrations.
 Over the years, the Zoghby and Naman families added on to the home and we saw the addition of the gorgeous crystal chandeliers adorning both the first and second floors.
 After the invention of the automobile, the Carriage House was no longer needed as stables and became a get-away for Mr. Zoghby and his friends to play poker, smoke cigars and enjoy an occasional libation or two.